SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 | Quiz (based on score) | 3-30 XP | Higher rewards recognize mastery achievement |
 | Vocabulary games | 2-24 XP | Varies by difficulty to maintain challenge-skill balance |

 Level progression follows a quadratic formula: XP required for Level X = ((X-1)² + 4)².
 This curve ensures that early levels are achievable quickly, building momentum and initial engagement for students who may be skeptical of yet another learning tool.
 Later levels require sustained engagement, providing long-term goals for students who become invested in the system.
-The formula was calibrated through iterative testing at Two By Two Learning Center to balance accessibility with meaningful achievement.
+The formula was calibrated through iterative testing at The Two By Two Learning Center to balance accessibility with meaningful achievement.

 **4.3.3 Reward Animations.** Quiz completion triggers multi-stage reward animations inspired by game mechanics that create anticipation and celebration.
 Drawing on Flow Theory's emphasis on immediate feedback and clear goals (Csikszentmihalyi, 1990), these animations transform the moment of quiz completion into a celebratory event rather than an anxious evaluation.